DavidC6473/music-genre-classifier/README.md

 ## Data Source

-The music dataset used to train the model is sourced from the XYZ website (replace with the actual source), which provides a collection of diverse music tracks.
+The music dataset used to train the model is sourced from the GTZAN Genre Collection (https://www.kaggle.com/datasets/carlthome/gtzan-genre-collection?resource=download), which provides a collection of diverse music tracks.
 The dataset includes a variety of genres such as rock, pop, hip-hop, jazz, and more.